Elophila orientalis

-Elophila orientalis is a moth in the family Crambidae.
-It was described by Ivan Nikolayevich Filipjev in 1933.
+Elophila orientalis is a species of moth in the family Crambidae.
+It was described by Nikolaj Nikolayevich Filipjev in 1933.
 It is found in China, Japan (Hokkaido, Honshu) and the Russian Far East (Ussuri).

 The length of the forewings is 7.7-8.5 mm for males and 7.9-10.8 mm for females.
 The forewings are pale orange.

 The larvae probably feed on Phragmites species.
 They create a portable case of leaf fragments.
 Full-grown larvae reach a length of 15–18 mm.